About PA&D

 Advertising & Design

-Long before I ever got into the business, I was designing posters for local rock concerts, church bulletins, and a few newspaper ads.
-All of that experience came to my benefit when I was working at Vision Cable.
-The sales manager had me do the weekly ads in the local papers and soon after, upper management moved me up to the Advertising and Marketing position I held for a decade.
-This gave me lots of hands on knowledge of the industry.
-Major agencies such as Grey Advertising and Ogilvy & Mather where trying to learn all they could about the new medium of Cable TV.
+Long before I got into the business, I designed posters for local rock concerts, church bulletins, and a few newspaper ads.
+All that experience came to my benefit when working at Vision Cable.
+The sales manager had me do the weekly ads in the local papers, and soon after, upper management moved me up to the Advertising and Marketing position I held for a decade.
+The job gave me lots of hands-on knowledge of the industry.
+Major agencies such as Grey Advertising and Ogilvy & Mather were trying to learn all they could about the new medium of Cable TV.
 The flow of knowledge went both ways, as I learned the business from some of the best advertising minds in the industry.
 I honestly learned more from these associations than I ever learned from my books at university!

-Upon relocating to Luxembourg, to be married, I continued the work—free lancing and consulting for some of my former cable television clients in the States.
-The business then started to transition to local clients in Luxembourg, and Planata Advertising & Design was the result.
+Upon relocating to Luxembourg to be married, I continued the work—freelancing and consulting for some of my former cable television clients in the States.
+The business then transitioned to local clients in Luxembourg, and Planata Advertising & Design was the result.

 Voice Acting